Hetsh/docker-umurmur/README.md

 systemctl enable umurmur --now
 ```
 The systemd unit can be found in my [GitHub](https://github.com/Hetsh/docker-umurmur) repository.
-By default, the systemd service assumes `/etc/umurmur` for data.
+By default, the systemd service assumes `/etc/umurmur/data` for data and `/etc/umurmur/umurmur.conf` for config.
 You need to adjust these to suit your setup.

 ## Fork Me!